atyre2/atyre2.github.io/_posts/2016-05-29-lists_of_models.md

 layout: post
 title:  Lists of models in a data.frame
 published: true
-tags: [keyword1, keyword2]
+tags: [R, multimodel inference, AIC]
 ---

 So a couple weeks ago [I had a stab at putting a list of fitted models into a data.frame](http://atyre2.github.io/2016/05/11/happy-houR-one.html).
 I didn't succeed.
 So, here's another try.

-Load up all the things.[^allthecode]
+Load up all the things.

+{% highlight r %}
+library(dplyr)
+library(tidyr)
+library(purrr)
+library(broom)
+{% endhighlight %}

-I'll not repeat all the code from that previous post.
-I have a data.frame that has a character column `models` with the formulas I want.
+I'll not repeat all the code from that previous post.[^allthecode] I have a data.frame that has a character column `models` with the formulas I want.
 I want the fitted results of that in another column of the same data.frame.